 Things You'll Need

 Place your garden gloves on your hands.
-Cut the fresh greenery into 8-inch pieces using the garden shears.
-Fresh greenery which can be used include spruce, Douglas fir, pine or holly branches.
+Cut the fresh greenery for your homemade wreath into 8-inch pieces using clean, sharp garden shears.
+Types of fresh greenery which can be used include spruce, arborvitae, cedar, Douglas fir, pine, long-leaf pine or holly branches.
+Some folks even like to use magnolia leaves and sprigs.

 Cut 25, 18-inch pieces of floral wire using the wire cutter.